For online travel leader priceline.com, Java provides the maximum connectivity, flexibility, performance, and portability.

-“We realized that having a different technology platform for front end and back end was not the way to go,” explains Amit Poddar, vice president of engineering at priceline.com.
+“We realized that having different technology platforms for front- and back-end was not the way to go,” explains Amit Poddar, vice president of engineering at priceline.com.
 “We needed to consolidate on one platform to avoid unnecessary overhead of data transformations and to utilize our talent pool more effectively.”
 The priceline.com team evaluated multiple enterprise platforms for performance, interoperability, and availability of tools and programmers.
-Java was a clear winner.
+Java was the clear winner.
 Since then, all major enhancements to the priceline.com website have been coded in Java.

 For Diliberto and Poddar, Java was the answer to consolidation needs at priceline.com

 Over the years, Priceline grew from its travel bidding model into a full-service online travel company that includes published price and Name Your Own Price travel services.
 “Priceline.com is the only travel site on the internet to offer both options for travelers,” notes Diliberto.